-An assistant summoned as a juror shall immediately inform his/her supervisor of the absence.
+An assistant summoned as a juror shall immediately inform the assistantship supervisor of the absence.
 Assistants who are called for jury duty shall discuss with their supervisors whether jury service will conflict with their duties and if so, whether requesting a deferral from jury duty is appropriate.
-An assistant who reports for jury duty and is dismissed shall resume his/her normal duties as soon as possible.
+An assistant who reports for jury duty and is dismissed shall resume normal duties as soon as possible.